 There were dolphins everywhere.

-More than I’ve ever seen in my life.
+More than I’ve ever seen at once.
 Schools of 50 or more were breaking water in the distance.
 They seemed to hang in the air for seconds before crashing down into the churning water with their heavy bodies.

-The harpoon man took his position and all eyes scanned the water as we raced to their last position.
+The harpoon man took his position, and all eyes scanned the water as we raced to their last position.
 Every diver has fond memories of dolphins coming to play alongside the boats.
-They are social and fun-loving creatures, and I had expected the same thing to happen here…only this boat wasn’t full of admirers — it was full of hunters bristling with armament.
+They are social and fun-loving creatures, and I had expected the same thing to happen here.
+Only, this boat wasn’t full of admirers — it was full of hunters bristling with armament.
+Hunters who had hungry families back in the village.
 I feared that I was about to witness an easy slaughter.

 Years of hearing the boat motors followed by smelling blood in the water has taught the dolphins here to run rather than to come toward the noise as they do at dive sites.
 Smart animals.